fusioncharts/dev_centre_docs/fusioncharts-aspnet-visualization/data-engine/filter-data.md

 **Not Equals** is a filter operator operation which can be used when you want to omit some  specific data value.

 In the above tabular data, the **Country** column has three countries.
-To omit the data for **United States**, run the following query:
+The code to omit the data for **United States** is given below:

 ```
 DataModel notEqualOperation = model.Where("Country != United States");